 Unlike the old Mobirise native theme here you don’t get to choose how many cards to display in a row, but frankly I don’t think this is actually necessary – three are too few – the content gets too large and distort the eye and on the opposite – if you try placing 6 cards in a row the content gets so small it’s hard to read again.
 So four cards in a row is just the perfect and balanced solution.

-The default cards block comes with multiple styling capabilities – you can freely turn on and off captions, replace the images with some of the great web icons we talked about earlier and even have an image as a background for the half of the cards in the block and select a cool corresponding color for the others.
+The default cards block comes with multiple styling capabilities – you can freely turn on and off captions, replace the images with some of the best web icons we talked about earlier and even have an image as a background for the half of the cards in the block and select a cool corresponding color for the others.
 The block is so well thought and flexible, it’s much probable you will be able to achieve almost anything utilizing just the Properties Panel.
 But still I’ve prepared two small snippets for you – just in case you happen to need them.

 A cool way to showcase your content might be styling the cards in adjacent blocks with check-mate contrasting colors in order to get viewer’s attention and achieve stylish appearance.
 It’s quite in order to guess you would need to do so with the text content too in order to obtain best legibility.
 But as you probably know the texts having similar function in a block style uniformly – so it’s either black or white everywhere.
 Here a small CSS code comes in aid – just paste it in the Custom CSS field of the block you need adjusted and select the color you think matches best for the odd cards – the color of the even ones – just select it from the graphic interface of the builder: